 God the Father made us accepted in His Beloved Son.

 Jesus teaches on this relationship in John 15:1-17.
 Christ says, “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
-If you do not remain in me, you are like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.
+If you do not remain in me, you are like a branch that is thrown away and withers….
 If you remain in me and my words remain in you, ask whatever you wish, and it will be done for you.
 This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.

 Among other things, God’s acceptance of us means:

 - Because of Jesus’ doing, dying, and rising for us whoever believes in Him shall not perish but have eternal life.1

 - If we confess our sins, God is faithful and just and will repeatedly forgive us our sins and purify us from all unrighteousness.2

 - Since God is for us, no one or nothing can ultimately prevail against us.
 Sometimes we feel like Jacob who complained, “Everything is against me!”
 But God the Father, Son, and Holy Spirit are on our side, making all things work for our ultimate good.3